fhuadeen/TOW-Airbnb-DM/README.md

-### Airbnb data to predict the rent price of a home based on historical data.
+### To determine the rent price of a home in New York Boroughs for quick update of such home on the company’s platform
-##### I will continually update this to include details needed to get more information about this project.
+###### I will occasionally update this to include details needed to get more information about this project.
-Firstly